jamshidhashimi/fastApi/fastapi.md

 ## Why we need uvicorn?

-Uvicorn is a high-performance ASGI server that is commonly used to run FastAPI applications.
+Uvicorn is a high-performance ASGI ((Asynchronous Server Gateway Interface)) server that is commonly used to run FastAPI applications.
 Here's why we need Uvicorn to run FastAPI:

-- ASGI Compatibility: FastAPI is built on top of the ASGI (Asynchronous Server Gateway Interface) specification, which is an emerging standard for building Python web applications.
+- ASGI Compatibility: FastAPI is built on top of the ASGI specification, which is an emerging standard for building Python web applications.
 Uvicorn is designed specifically to support ASGI, making it a suitable server for running FastAPI.

 - Concurrency and Performance: Uvicorn is built using the powerful asyncio library in Python, which allows it to handle high levels of concurrency and provide excellent performance.
 FastAPI, being an asynchronous web framework, can take full advantage of Uvicorn's concurrency capabilities to handle multiple requests simultaneously.